CMU-SAFARI/Victima/README.md

   We strongly suggest executing the experiments using such an infrastructure.
 - Each experiments takes ~5-10 hours to finish and requires about ~5-13GB of free memory.
+- The dataset we used requires ~10GB of storage space.

 ``` cpp
 Hardware infrastructure used: